 While fishing with lures has been done for a long time, as a sport-fishing practise it's only in the last 20 years where it's really taken off for us in the UK.
 Yes, we always did it, but before saltwater catch-and-release fishing became typical, besides the emphasis was more on catching dinner than enjoying the technical elements of the tackle involved.
 If you found a lure that worked, that was enough for most.
 Here in Cornwall for example, all any angler needed was a Dexter Wedge, Redgill or Rapala J-13.
 There was not a lot else available - unless you made it yourself - so tackle choices weren't such a challenge.
 Of course, it helped that there were more fish in our seas back then too.

 Today, CONVENIENCE is number one.
-With lure fishing there is no bait to prepare (you either drive miles to buy some, or spend hours digging it).
+With a lure there is no bait to prepare (you either drive miles to buy some, or spend hours digging it).
 No rigs to be made in advance.
 No bulky boxes, bags or rod rests to carry.
 Just a lightweight rod and a small bag of bits.
 It's certainly for convenience that my own lure fishing began.
 Or to me - like many others - it was just "spinning" back then.
 I could have a rod permanently made up in the garage and just trot off down to the rocks for half an hour at a time if I wanted.
-Lure fishing makes it as simple as just going for a stroll on the coast, river, lake or canal with the benefit of taking a rod with you to see what might happen.
+Using no real bait makes it as simple as just going for a stroll on the coast, river, lake or canal with the benefit of taking a rod with you to see what might happen.

 So, you can add FREEDOM to the list.